eformat/openshift-virt-labs/README.md

 # Lab environment

-The lab includes a self-hosted OpenShift Virtualization environment and a hands-on self-paced lab guide based on [OpenShift homeroom](https://github.com/openshift-homeroom).
+The lab includes a self-hosted OpenShift Virtualization environment and a hands-on, self-paced lab guide based on [OpenShift homeroom](https://github.com/openshift-homeroom).

-The Lab content is presented in three easy to use panes consisting of the following sections: navigation, lab steps, working environment.
+The lab content is presented in three easy to use panes consisting of the following sections: navigation, lab steps, working environment.
 Adjust sizing to suit!

 You'll have access to an OpenShift CLI environment as well as the console.

-All labs steps are expected to be run from *within* this environment; you do not need to use the bastion's CLI or login to the OpenShift Console directly, however, utilizing the load-balancer node can be useful ofr instances where multiple CLI sessions are desirable.
+All labs steps are expected to be run from *within* this environment; you do not need to use the lb/bastion's CLI or login to the OpenShift Console directly, however, utilizing the load-balancer/bastion node can be useful for instances where multiple CLI sessions are desirable.

 # Lab content